Year 5 and 6 2025 - 2026

 Welcome to Year 5 and 6

-Welcome back to the summer term!
-We hope you had a wonderful break.
-We have lots planned for this final term of learning!
-Mrs Caldwell will continue to teach the class on a Monday, Tuesday & Thursday afternoon, with Mrs Gallagher taking over Wednesday to Friday.
-We are also lucky to have Mr Snell working with us in the mornings.
+Welcome back to the autumn term!
+We hope you had a wonderful break over the summer.
+It has been lovely seeing all the children back in school, full of smiles and enthusiasm!
+This year, Mrs Caldwell will continue to teach the class on a Monday, Tuesday & Thursday afternoon, with Mrs Gallagher taking over Wednesday to Friday.
+We are also lucky to have Mr Young working with us in class daily.

 General information to know about Years 5 and 6: